RichardSprenger/global-project-toc-for-markdown/README.md

 ## Release Notes

 Initial release.
-Currently only support for rudimentary creation of the ToC
+Currently only support for rudimentary creation of the ToC and footer

-### 1.0.0
+### 0.0.1

 Initial release

+### 0.0.2

+Added support to generate footer

+### 0.0.3

+Fixed Bug in Footer generation
+Fixed Bug in BackToRoot link
 -----------------------------------------------------------------------------------------------------------